zhengchang907/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/domain-on-pv.md

      Persistent Volume Claim: wls-azurefile
    ```

-2. Follow [Domain home on a PV - Use the script to create a domain]({{< relref "/samples/simple/domains/domain-home-on-pv#use-the-script-to-create-a-domain" >}}) to create the WebLogic domain home within the AKS cluster.
+2. Now let's ask the operator to create a WebLogic Server domain within the AKS cluster.
+The process to ask the operator to create a WLS domain involves customizing a domain creation inputs YAML file and then following some additional instructions.

    The domain creation inputs can be customized by editing input file.
 We provided sample input values in `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/domain-on-pv/create-domain-inputs.yaml`.